Love Grows Best

 Oh and if we had more room between us

 Love grows best in houses just like this

-Now I don’t want to come across like things are picture perfect in our little house.
+Now I don’t want to come across like things are picture-perfect in our little house.
 As a matter-of-fact, sometimes we can’t help but communicate in less than lovely ways.
-After all, in a small house the words of this song may ring true, but the opposite scenario is also undeniable.
+After all, in a small house, the words of this song may ring true, but the opposite scenario is also undeniable.
 While close quarters can certainly promote a deep, sincere love among family members those same small residences have the ability to create some natural tensions.
 Sometimes the communication in our family reaches a volume that is at an intensity no one appreciates and there are many times when the words uttered from our mouths are seriously lacking the love we have for each other.
 But, in an effort to work through our imperfections, we try our best to forgive.

 Love Grows Best in Houses Like This

-Although I live in a little house and there are, in fact, few walls that separate us, I really think the last phrase of this song is my favorite…"Love grows best in houses just like this”.
-Because whether you live in a little house, like mine, or you get to call a much larger house your home the truth remains that love has the ability to grow best right where you are…in the house just like yours.
+Although I live in a little house and there are, in fact, a few walls that separate us, I really think the last phrase of this song is my favorite…"Love grows best in houses just like this”.
+Because whether you live in a little house, like mine, or you get to call a much larger house your home the truth remains that love has the ability to grow the best right where you are…in the house just like yours.